A short bio:

 Elizabeth is a writer, coach, facilitator, walk leader and elected District Councillor.
 She has experience in international and community development, organisational leadership, climate strategy, writing and coaching.
 She has lived, worked and researched around the world.

 I'm Elizabeth.
 I like books and writing and being outdoors.
 I'm curious, creative and thoughtful, and I like to make connections between ideas, possibilities and people.
 I can spot patterns and hear what's not being said, and I bring this to my coaching and facilitation.
 I value integrity, kindness and curiosity.

 At school I was good at science, and I liked people.
 I was also creative.
-Becoming a doctor seemed like a clear and secure career path.
+Becoming a doctor seemed like a secure career path.
 But one trip to Zambia and half a medical degree later, I realised there were other ways to help, heal and restore not just people, but communities and the natural world too.

 I switched paths and got a degree in Biology, which has supported my love of the natural world.
 I then worked with charities, travelled, and did an MSc in International Development.
 My research thesis was on the rehabilitation of child soldiers in Northern Uganda.
 I continued working with organisations internationally, which involved travel and included living in Zambia for a time, too.